El-Ikram/Challenge/README.md

 Graph Neural Networks in Cancer and Oncology Research: Emerging and Future Trends Grigoriy Gogoshin 1,*, Andrei S Rodin 1,

 ---
-PS: the code used to create the challenge dataset is defined in challenge_data notebook , as a participants please ignore it.